ISISComputingGroup/ibex_developers_manual/Git-workflow.md

 Steps for Developing Code with existing Git Repos
 =====================================================

+If you are not sure what a git command does, you can take a look at https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Git-Commands

 Development work
 ----------------------------------------------------------------------------------
 * Navigate to the appropriate directory in Git Bash